Ariba-Naaz/Hostel-Roommate-Prediction-model/README.md

 ├── README.md
 ├── ROADMAP.md
 ├── requirements.txt
-└── LICENSE

 ```

 ---

 ## 📋 Survey Design

-Data is collected via a **Google Form** estimated at 8–10 minutes.
+Data is collected via a **Google Form** estimated at 3-5 minutes.
 The form is structured around **7 behavioural dimensions** — all questions are framed around real scenarios and actual habits, not self-reported ideals.

 > 🔑 Core design principle: *"What you actually do" vs "what you think is ideal"* — this distinction drove every form design decision.